Sensitive facial skin – Understanding its causes and how to protect it

 Facial skin is exposed to all weathers, and almost every season brings with it factors that can trigger sensitivity.

 Excessive cold reduces the secretions that maintain the hydrolipid film, while heat encourages sweating, which then evaporates, causing skin to become dry and more prone to irritation.
-Even central heating can be a factor in skin sensitivity, creating as it does an atmosphere with low humidity.
+Low humidity, prevalent in airplane cabins or even caused by central heating, dehydrates skin and can trigger sensitivity.

 UV radiation, ozone and environmental pollutants have all been shown to place skin under stress through the creation of free radicals, weakening its natural defences.
 In particular, prolonged exposure to the sun can cause skin to dry out and become irritated.
 Read more about factors that influence skin.

-Some ingredients in skin care products and cosmetics can cause facial skin to become sensitive.
-Some, such as surfactants that remove dirt, can also remove surface lipids.
-Others, like ingredients in fragrances, some colourants or alcohol, may be in some cases irritate skin that is prone to sensitivity, and in some cases they can trigger an allergic reaction.
+Ingredients that are added to skin care products and cosmetics can cause facial skin to become sensitive.
+Some, such as conventional surfactants that remove dirt, can also remove surface lipids.
+Others, like ingredients in fragrances, some colorants or alcohol, may be in some cases irritant for skin that is prone to sensitivity, and in some cases they can trigger an allergic reaction.
 Read more about factors that influence skin.

 Factors that can increase facial skin sensitivity